LearnYouSomeComputer/Tools-For-Programming/01-Exploring-Text-Editors.md

 [^others-too]: And many other programming languages, for that matter.
 [^compilers]: Including compilers.
 [^globe]: Thanks to cloud computing, this is becoming commonplace, yo.
+[^large]: Of course, this feature might encourage making large files rather than multiple manageable files...
+[^outdent]: *Outdent* (verb).
+Latin: To remove a tooth; English: The opposite of indent.